Carrot Cake Jam Recipe

-This Carrot Cake Jam tastes just like a piece of homemade Old Fashioned Carrot Cake.
+This Carrot Cake Jam recipe tastes just like a piece of homemade Old Fashioned Carrot Cake.
 I ate it on crackers with cream cheese and it is divine.

 Last summer I bought a canning magazine put out by Better Homes and Gardens special interest publications.
 I’m not sure if it is still available.
 I hope they come out with a new issue this summer.

 I bought it as a chat giveaway prize and the winner never claimed it so I decided to keep it for myself because it was the last issue the store had and I wasn’t sure I would be able to find another!

 The magazine is chock full of canning information and recipes for the beginner or seasoned canner.